Buôn Ma Thuột

 In 1904, the French colonialists established Dak Lak province and chose Buon Ma Thuot as its capital.
 Since then, Buon Ma Thuot has become the administrative, economic, and cultural center of the region.
-Throughout the two resistance wars against the French and the Americans, Buon Ma Thuot made significant contributions to the cause of national liberation.
+Throughout the First and Second Indochina Wars, Buon Ma Thuot was the scene of major confrontations between the Communists and anti Communists.

 Names

 The name Buôn Ma Thuột derives from the language of the Ê Đê as the village of Ama Y Thuột, who held considerable power and prestige as the head of his village, where Buôn Ma Thuột now stands, in the late 19th century.

 History

 In 1904, according to a decree by the Supreme Council of the Governor-General of Indochina, Đắk Lắk Province was established with its provincial capital in Buôn Ma Thuột.
 In 1913, Đắk Lắk Province was dissolved and merged into Kon Tum Province, causing Buôn Ma Thuột to lose its status as the provincial capital.
 However, in 1923, the Governor-General of Indochina issued a decree to re-establish Đắk Lắk Province, with Buôn Ma Thuột once again serving as the administrative center.

 From the 1930s to 1954, Buôn Ma Thuột experienced significant development with the construction of numerous administrative, commercial, and military infrastructure projects by the French colonial government.
 The town gradually became a key hub connecting the Central Highlands with the central provinces of Vietnam.

 After the Geneva Accords of 1954, Buôn Ma Thuột came under the control of the government of the Republic of Vietnam.
 From 1954 to 1975, it continued to serve as the administrative and economic center of Đắk Lắk Province.
 In 1958, the Saigon government divided the province into multiple districts, with Buôn Ma Thuột being the most important.
 The town also held a strategic position during the Vietnam War.

 On March 10, 1975, the People's Liberation Army launched a decisive attack on Buôn Ma Thuột, marking the beginning of the Central Highlands Campaign.
 After 1975, Buôn Ma Thuột remained the central hub of Đắk Lắk Province.
 On August 21, 1995, Buôn Ma Thuột was officially upgraded to a city under the province's administration.